 Ponderosa Pine Information for Mature Trees

-These perennial evergreen trees have needle-like leaves that are grouped in bundles of 2 or 3.
+These perennial evergreen trees have needle-like leaves that are grouped in bundles of two or three.
 The bark is grayish black and scaly when trees are young but as they mature the bark ages to a yellow brown.
 The mature trees are called yellow pines because of this characteristic.
 The older bark grows up to 4 inches thick and breaks up into large plates on the surface of the trunk.

 If you are fortunate enough to have one in your landscape, they need little care but you need to watch for pests and disease and contact a licensed arborist for assistance on these tall beauties.
 Caring for Ponderosa pine trees in the home landscape usually requires professional assistance due to their size and the physical difficulty of reaching the upper story and assessing problems in the tree.